SMILEY4/strategy-game/documentation/markdown/technical/frontend.md

   - */required* - interfaces required by the core and implemented by external services

 - */core* - contains the core frontend logic of the game, completely independent from the ui
+  - structured into individual "actions", one action represents one function/feature/entity
+  - provides react-hooks for ui, hooks either work directly on state or call actions

 - */external* - external services, e.g. global state, clients, ...
 - */ui* - contains the react-ui without specific game-logic